-Information Via website or direct enquiry Additional fee1 Comments Technical speci ification Generic interface works Website No Typical standards and layouts must be published.
-This Generic substation layouts Website No information: (a) may be generic b should provide a
+Information Via website or direct enquiry Additional fee Comments Technical specification Generic interface works Website No Typical standards and layouts must be published.
+This information: (a) may be generic bushould provide a Generic substation layouts Website No

 This refers to the right for the Primary Transmission Network Service Providers to charge an additional fee for the provision of this information to the connection enquiry under clause 5.3.2(g) and the connection application fee under clause 5.3.4.(b)(2).